KodyNeely/kodyneely.github.io/README.md

 ## Projects
 ### Artamis Programming Language
 #### TODO: Shortenand move to website description
-Artamis is an amorphous JIT (just in time) programming language designed for developing and Automating a variety of Information Systems.
-It uses common Lexer and Parser notation to build and run a task specific programming language compiler for project specific languages.
-It can be used to parse existinge file formats - such as Markdown, XML, or JSON - but it can also create or parse unique file formats.
-Artamis can also be used to run code segments inside of a static file to transform its contents on read.
+Is an amorphous JIT language, automates Information Systems using dynamic custom compiler.
+Parsing known formats (eg. Markdown, XML, JSON) and custom user formats (including itself) it can execute code segments within the static files on read.
+ARTAMIS currently finds applications in Compiler Creation, Machine Learning, Automated Video Editing, Content Generation, and Video Game Development.
-It has be used for many different applications such as: Machine Learning, Automated Video Editing, Content Generation, Video Game Development, A web portal to try the Artamis Programming Language is still under development, however more information can be found at: [artamis.ca](https://artamis.ca/about/artamis)
+A web portal to try the Artamis Programming Language is still under development, however more information can be found at: [artamis.ca](https://artamis.ca/about/artamis)

 ### 2D Platformer Game
 Combining expertise in Arts and Computer Science, I'm crafting a professional 2D Platformer MVP to showcase my skills in game development.
 This project demonstrates my ability to merge artistic creativity with technical proficiency to deliver engaging and polished game experiences.
-The project is available to try on [itch.io](https://itch.io) on date TBD
+The project will soon be available to try on [itch.io](https://itch.io) on date TBD

 ## Awards
 **2013 YMCA Peace Award** - _For my contributions to “Ten Miles Out”_